-In assessing credit risk, the Group uses the following models of the AIRB method:
+In assessing credit risk, the Group uses the following models of the IRB method:

-• SME Rating Model (KC) - the SME Rating Model is applicable to business entities registered in the CEE countries, with annual sales between EUR 0.7 million and EUR 100 million and available financial statements.
+• SME Rating Model (KC) - the SME Rating Model is applicable to business entities registered in the CEE countries, with annual sales between EUR 0.8 million and EUR 100 million and available financial statements.
 Excluded from the model are governments and public administration units, banks and financial institutions as well as specialised entities.
-The Model generates ratings from 1 to 22, whereas the ratings from 19 and up (problems loans) are determined in an expert approach.
-The KC Model consists of a Quantitative (Financial Strength) and Qualitative sub-modules (market position, quality of management, industry sector etc.)
+The Model generates ratings from 8 to 18, and the rating 19 (potentially irregular loans) is determined in an expert approach.
+The KC Model consists of a Quantitative (Financial Strength) and Qualitative submodules (market position, quality of management, industry sector etc.).